-To be eligible to participate in the Compliance Aggregation program, the generation facilities must complete the applicable registration process (described in Market Manual 1.2: Market Entry, Maintenance and De-registration).
+To be eligible to participate in the Compliance Aggregation program, the generation facilities must complete the applicable registration process (described in Market Manual 1.5: Market Registration Procedures).
 In addition, market participants may wish to opt for the meter disaggregation model.
 The registration process for the meter disaggregation model is described in Market Manual 3 Part 3.7: Totalization Table Registration.